-When we think of orthodontic treatment, the first thing that comes to mind is a picture of oneself smiling and showing everybody a perfectly aligned denture and a repositioned jaw.
+When we think of orthodontic treatment in Everett, the first thing that comes to mind is a picture of oneself smiling and showing everybody a perfectly aligned denture and a repositioned jaw.

 A perfect smile positively impacts a patient’s self-esteem.
-But have you ever wondered about the “health” benefits of orthodontic treatment?
+But have you ever wondered about the “health” benefits of orthodontic treatment in Everett?
 Briefly, we include some of the most significant pros:

 A Healthy Denture

 A misaligned denture generates excessive pressure over a particular tooth or teeth.
 This is because upper and lower teeth must fit each other at biting.
 Excessive stress wears down enamel when teeth do not meet each other adequately, making them prone to getting bacteria attached to them.

 It is easier to get cleaner teeth when brushing and flossing.
 Toothbrush bristles mechanically remove more debris, and a flossing thread can effectively reach interdental spaces.

 Clinical evidence includes that having straight teeth improves mastication and the absorption of nutrients by the body.